Frunza/ansible-variables/README.md

 ## Implementation

-If there are more places in yout playlist where you want to use the same value in more tasks, you can declare variables as shown below:
+If there are more places in your playlist where you want to use the same value in more tasks, you can declare variables as shown below:
 ```sh
   vars:
     myLocalVariable: "value of my local variable"